-(2) These amounts represent 2020 annual base salaries effective after April 1, 2020.
-At management's request and upon approval by the Compensation Committee, base salaries were temporarily reduced in response to exceptional circumstances presented by the COVID-19 pandemic and associated economic impacts as follows: (i) reduction of 30% for Mr. Werner and Mr. Waters and a reduction of 25% for the other named executive officers effective March 30, 2020, (ii) reduction of 50% for Mr. Werner and Mr. Waters and a reduction of 35% for the other named executive officers effective April 20, 2020, (iii) return to 30% reduction for Mr. Werner and Mr. Waters and 25% for the other named executive officers effective July 27, 2020, (iv) return to 100% base salary for all named executive officers effective September 24, 2020.
+(1) These amounts represent annualized 2020 annual base salaries effective after April 1, 2020, excluding temporary reductions.
+At management's request and upon approval by the Compensation Committee, base salaries were temporarily reduced in response to exceptional circumstances presented by the COVID-19 pandemic and associated economic impacts as follows: (i) reduction of 30% for

+Mr. Werner and a reduction of 25% for the other named executive officers effective March 30, 2020, (ii) reduction of 50% for Mr. Werner and a reduction of 35% for the other named executive officers effective April 20, 2020, (iii) return to 30% reduction for Mr. Werner and 25% for the other named executive officers effective July 27, 2020, (iv) return to 100% base salary for all named executive officers effective September 24, 2020.